Aurora-Lu999/dwi-preprocessing-pipeline/README.md

 The FA maps look reasonably consistent across methods, although some noise and blurring remain.

+## Additional Test: Gibbs Ringing Correction

+I evaluated the effect of `mrdegibbs` using different axis configurations (0,1), (1,2), and (0,2).

+Results:
+- DWI and FA maps were visually similar across all three configurations
+- Suggesting that axis selection is not a major factor for this dataset

 ## Next Steps

-- Apply mrdegibbs at the DWI stage
-- Compare results across axes
 - Improve preprocessing to reduce noise and artifacts

 ## Notes

-This pipeline is developed based on guidance from Prof. Badea.
+This pipeline is developed based on guidance from Dr. Badea.